Jabal Aja Protected Area: Flora and fauna

 Jabal Aja has been designated an Important Plant Area because of the richness of its plant life and the presence of many endemic and relict plant species.
-The reserve offers a refuge to plants from the Mediterranean and Irano-Turanian Regions in an area that otherwise forms part of the Saharo-Arabian Region.
+The reserve offers a refuge to plants from the Mediterranean and Irano-Turanian regions in an area that otherwise forms part of the Saharo-Arabian region.
 About 355 species of plant have been recorded in the reserve, including the plants found in the adjoining desert area of An Nafud.

 The plains have deep sandy-loam soils and the dominant plant is Haloxylon salicornicum, with the desert gourd being common and Asphodelus tenuifolius occurring in depressions.
 The annual plants Stipa tortilis, Picris cyanocarpa and Anthemis appear after rains.
 On the thin slopes below the rocks, Acacia gerrardii is dominant and is accompanied by other woody shrubs such as Searsia, Periploca, Gymnocarpos and Ephedra foliata.
 In the wadis and runnels, more Acacia gerrardi grows, associated with Lycium shawii, Pulicaria undulata, Ochradenus baccatus and Zilla spinosa.

 The combined area of Jabal Aja and Northern Ha'il has been designated an Important Bird and Biodiversity Area because of its importance as a centre for migratory birds especially the demoiselle crane (Grus virgo).
 Among the important species resident in the reserve are the sand partridge, griffon vulture, Egyptian vulture, desert owl and pale rockfinch.
 Among the migratory species that visit the reserve in passage or over-winter here are Menetries's warbler, white-throated robin, Finsch's wheatear, cinereous bunting and several species of cranes.

-Mammals found in the park include the grey wolf, sand cat and Nubian ibex, and there are a number of species of reptile and amphibian.
+Mammals found in the park include the Arabian wolf, sand cat and Nubian ibex, and there are a number of species of reptile and amphibian.

 In 1973, the country's last known cheetahs were reported in the vicinity of Ha'il.